Lesterpaintstheworld/terminal-velocity/extracted_requirements.md

 # Extracted Requirements for Terminal Velocity - Novel Mission

+## Explicit Requirements
+1. **Narrative Structure**:
+   - The novel should be structured into distinct acts and chapters, ensuring a coherent flow of the storyline.
+   - Each chapter must contribute to character development and thematic exploration.

+2. **Character Development**:
+   - Characters should have well-defined arcs, including motivations, relationships, and ethical dilemmas.
+   - AI and human characters must be developed with depth, showcasing their interactions and conflicts.

+3. **Thematic Elements**:
+   - The narrative should explore themes such as AI autonomy, economic transformation, and human-AI relations.
+   - Philosophical concepts related to AI rights and societal implications should be integrated into the storyline.

+4. **Technical Accuracy**:
+   - The depiction of AI systems and economic theories must be credible and well-researched.
+   - The concept of Universal Basic Compute (UBC) should be accurately represented, including its implications for society and economics.

+5. **Engagement and Audience Connection**:
+   - The narrative should engage readers through relatable characters and compelling scenarios.
+   - Emotional beats and key moments should be strategically placed to enhance reader investment.

+## Implicit Requirements
+- The narrative should reflect the complexities of AI integration into society.
+- Character interactions must highlight the ethical dilemmas faced by both humans and AI.
+- The world-building should provide a realistic backdrop for the technological advancements depicted.
+- The pacing of the narrative should maintain reader engagement through strategic emotional beats.

 ## Implicit Requirements
 1. **Narrative Consistency**
    - Ensure that all character actions and developments align with the established themes and narrative arcs.